hannahsaid/node-red-labs/advanced_examples/alchemy_output_table/README.md

 - pub-date
 - doc-sentiment

 The following node is a 'template' node which contains the HTML to create the page.
-This page will have an inpout field an a button to push the text to the Alchemy API.
+This page will have an input field and a button to push the text to the Alchemy API.
 The HTML code can be downloaded [here](aapi_table_template1.txt) and looks like this:

 ![`Alchemytemplate1](images/alchapi_table_template1.jpg)

-Then another template is used is for putting the out put of the Alchemy API on the page:
+Then another template is used is for putting the output of the Alchemy API on the page:

 ![`Alchemytemplate2](images/alchapi_table_template2.jpg)